Find Affordable College Courses

 Full Engineering at Brown University Report

-Worcester Polytechnic Institute landed the #10 spot in the 2023 rankings for the best value engineering programs.
-Located in the midsize city of Worcester, WPI is a private not-for-profit college with a moderately-sized student population.
+Worcester Polytechnic Institute did quite well in this year’s ranking of the best value schools for engineering students.
+It came in at #10 on the list.
+Located in the city of Worcester, WPI is a private not-for-profit college with a medium-sized student population.

-Out-of-state tuition fees for undergraduate students at WPI are $55,531 per year.
+The average tuition and fees for an out-of-state undergraduate student at WPI are $55,531 a year.
 The average amount in student loans that engineering majors at WPI take out is $26,950.
 The average monthly payment of a loan this size is about $538, assuming that the borrower is on a 10-year repayment plan.

 Full Engineering at Worcester Polytechnic Institute Report